 About Mark

-Mark Adams pioneered the use of health and safety receivership as a remedy to abate nuisance conditions at slum properties, abandoned properties, and various types of dilapidated properties in California.
-In 1999 Adams became the first receiver ever appointed under the California Health and Safety Code to address a 66-unit apartment complex, after a young child tragically died from an illness brought on by the dangerous conditions on-site.
-Adams went on to establish California Receivership Group and, over the past two decades, has become the most experienced receiver operating in this field.
-CRG and Adams have been appointed to over 225 projects on petition of over 100 cities.
-CRG has been the court-appointed receiver for 132 judges (State and Federal) across over 30 of California’s 58 counties.
+Mark Adams pioneered the use of health and safety receivership as a remedy to abate nuisance conditions at slum properties, abandoned properties, and various types of dilapidated properties throughout California.
+In 1999, Adams became the first receiver ever appointed under the California Health and Safety Code to address a 66-unit apartment complex after a young child tragically died from an illness brought on by the dangerous conditions on-site.
+Adams went on to establish California Receivership Group and, over the past twenty-five years, has become the most experienced receiver operating in this field.
+CRG and Adams have been appointed to over 340 projects on petition of over 130 cities.
+CRG has been the court-appointed receiver for almost 200 judges (State and Federal) in roughly two-thirds of California’s 58 counties.

 Background & Experience